Garzo rebuilds love in a paradise of mythological rubble

 Aphrodite's Algorithm: Narrative Development in Ruins 🏛️

-The book's structure functions like an iterative development process: each chapter is an independent module that, when connected to the others, compiles a complete vision of love.
+The book's structure functions like an iterative development process: each chapter is an independent module that, when connected with the others, compiles a complete vision of love.
 Garzo employs a technique of controlled fragmentation, similar to code debugging, where human errors (jealousy, obsession, abandonment) are bugs that generate new plots.
 The author offers no patches or updates; the characters must deal with their own emotional software, often flawed.

 Spoiler: Love Has No Security Patch 🐛